Chart Color Schemes

 Oberon features high concentrations of lone person households, with a lower-than-average median household size

-Family households account for 65.2% of all households, consisting of 20.7% couples with children, 30.9% couples without children, and 13.2% single parent families.
-Non-family households comprise the remaining 34.8%, with lone person households at 31.8% and group households making up 2.6% of the total.
-The median household size is 2.2 people, smaller than the Rest of NSW average of 2.5.
+Family households constitute 65.2% of all households, including 20.7% couples with children, 30.9% couples without children, and 13.2% single parent families.
+Non-family households comprise the remaining 34.8%, with lone person households at 31.8% and group households making up 2.6%.
+The median household size is 2.2 people, which is smaller than the Rest of NSW average of 2.5.

 Frequently Asked Questions - Households